★ Essential software development

 I am using Linux both as a professional and everyday operating system, particularly a Debian 9/Cinnamon based build.
 I am not an expert by any means, but I know my way around it, and use both the GUI and the CLI with ease and confidence.

-I’m just starting to dig into it and I am acquainted with a part of the devops stack, but I’m far from calling myself certain or self-reliant.
+I am acquainted with a part of the devops stack, but I’m far from calling myself certain or self-reliant.
 I have the most experience with building Docker/Vagrant containers, setting up basic Kubernetes clusters on GCP, and using Jenkins.
 Also, currently I’m running and maintaining a LEMP-based virtual server for my hobby projects (and I am versant with LAMP too).

 ⋆ Software Development Methodologies